-Knowing how to use text to speech on Zoom is useful for accessibility and document presentation.
+Knowing how to use text-to-speech on Zoom is helpful for accessibility and document presentation.
 It’s easy to set up once you know which tools to use and your options for text conversion.

 In this article, you’ll learn how to use text to speech on Zoom.